iterative/dvc.org/content/docs/api-reference/params_show.md

 ## Description

 Retrieves <abbr>params</abbr> keys and values from a <abbr>DVC project</abbr>
-and returns a JSON structure such as:
+and returns a dictionary, such as:

 ```json
 {